'Clearly emerging' that COVID-19 is different from SARS, more similarities to H1N1: Lawrence Wong

 COVID-19 TRANSMISSION, FATALITY RATE DIFFERENT FROM SARS

-The transmission mechanism of COVID-19 is closer to H1N1 or influenza.
-Researchers at the National Centre for Infectious Diseases (NCID) have confirmed this, the minister said.
+Researchers at the National Centre for Infectious Diseases (NCID) have confirmed this, he said.

 Like influenza, COVID-19 is infectious when symptoms are mild, the researchers found.